 Goal

-To embed and integrate digitisation and automation of export compliance into supply chain systems.
+We are embedding and integrating digitisation and automation of export compliance into Australia's supply chain systems.

 This will reduce the cost of meeting trade requirements and give regulatory processes the ability to scale and pivot.